DanielGonzalezGil/NBA-Stat-Tracker/README.md

 - `index.html`
 - `main.css`

 To execute the program, open the *NBA-Stat-Tracker* folder in a Code editor (like Visual Studio Code) and go to the `app.py` file.
 Once you are in the file, execute the file in your code editor.
-You should be prompted by the Terminal (if you are using a Mac) or the Command prompt (if you are using a Windows computer) with a local http host address. copy that address into a web browser and you should be able to use the application now.
+You should be prompted by the Terminal (if you are using a Mac) or the Command prompt (if you are using a Windows computer) with a local http host address.
+Copy that address into a web browser and you should be able to use the application now within the browser.